oisinos3/SafeMotion/rigidbody_unreal_import.md

 3. Bring in your 3D meshes (these should be designed to realistically match your rigid bodies), and parent them beneath their skeletal mesh counterpart.
 4. For each 3D mesh, find the **Parent Socket** property and set it to the socket you created on the skeleton.

+The pivot points of the 3D meshes will now match the rigid body locations, but you will likely need to adjust the scale, rotation, and final position of the meshes to perfectly suit your model.

 <div align="center">
 <img width="375" height="213" alt="image" src="https://github.com/user-attachments/assets/98e75104-2fef-4f9a-842f-57e1974a1f29" />
 </div>